 This is a The Weeknd song.
 I have been listening to The Weeknd quite a lot lately.
-He was heavy in the morning exercise rotation until Malachi learned to say ‘Alexa, play Hey Ya!’, which is now the entire morning exercise rotation.
+He was heavy in the morning exercise rotation until my son learned to say ‘Alexa, play Hey Ya!’, which is now the entire morning exercise rotation.

 But, aside from that, I’ve been enjoying The Weeknd as a study into the struggle of a self-aware masculine man trapped within a culture of toxic masculinity, carrying the associated programming, longing and striving to shed it, but ashamed by the mess of his endeavour and weakened by his inevitable failed attempts.

 But all of this, while interesting (to me), has nothing to do with what I intended to write about.

 I feel something coming.
 Much like I was anticipating some vague global event, I am anticipating a significant event in my life too.
 But rather than the hazy slog of the collective, I feel like I’m approaching a switch.
 From off to ON.
 And I don’t think I do the switching.